RAFYA-Hamza/RAFYA-Hamza/README.md

   </h1>
 </div>

-<p>I'm currently working as an **Embedded Systems Engineer**.
+<p>I'm currently working as an Embedded Systems Engineer.
 I really enjoy learning new languages and frameworks.
-I am starting a new challenge to become a developer in **React and React Native**.</p>
+I am starting a new challenge to become a developer in React and React Native.</p>